softwaresaved/RSE-Survey-2016/exploratory_analysis.md

 ## Introduction

-The job satisfaction is an essential concept to assess the
+One goal of this survey was to measure the

 How to measure the quality of a job has been debated in psychology for a long time [4].

 Several models exist to understand the link between different factors of job satisfaction and turnover intention [5]–[9].
  Turnover intention is an important measure that is highly associated with the risk of employees leaving the organisation [7].
 Job satisfaction is important in retaining RSEs.
 Perceived employability provides information on how workers values their own skills in regard of the market.
 To measure the different attitudes toward the RSE role, we used scales that have been created in [5], [6], [8], [9].